ArkaziaGroups/.github/README.md

 </h2>

 <p align="center">
-**Arkazia** is much more than a mere server, it's an extraordinary adventure that immerses you in the turbulent waters of an uncharted pirate realm.
+<strong>Arkazia</strong> is much more than a mere server, it's an extraordinary adventure that immerses you in the turbulent waters of an uncharted pirate realm.
 Our server is powered by <a href="https://github.com/PowerNukkitX">PowerNukkitX</a>, a revolutionary Java software tailored for the Bedrock edition of Minecraft, ensuring a gaming experience that's both seamless and exhilarating.
 </p>

 <h2 align="center">